 The 60-30-10 rule is a great way to choose your secondary and accent colors once you have settled on a primary color, and it can help you get a sense for how the colors will feel working together in a space.
 The rule states that 60% of the room should use your primary color, 30% your secondary color and 10% the accent color.
 This can work especially well when choosing a color palette for contemporary homes, which carry their own unique interior color schemes.

-Don’t forget to check out our huge selection of house plans to more interior decorating color scheme inspiration.
+Make sure to check out our huge selection of house plans for more interior decorating color scheme inspiration.
 You can also share your own tips for picking a color palette in the comments below.